At close Jan 28, 2015

 If you require further information on any of our Closed-End Funds:

 The Fund seeks total return, consisting of capital appreciation and income, by investing primarily in Chilean securities.

 For more detailed information on the specific risks associated with this fund, please view the Important Risk Considerations tab.

 It is the policy of the Fund to invest its assets in Chilean equity and debt securities.
 For these purposes, “Chilean securities” means securities traded principally on stock exchanges in Chile.

 The information contained above provides only a brief summary description of the Fund's investment objective and investment policies.

 Aberdeen Chile Fund, Inc. Webcast

 Fund Managers’ Monthly Report

-- There were no major changes to the Fund in February.
+- There were no major changes to the Fund over the month.